 Maintain the quality of the press overall

 Next, publishers have to manage their time wisely.
 Publishing books require a lot of time-consuming work—assigning deadlines, delegating tasks, vetting proposals, and editing manuscripts are just some of those tasks.
-What does a publisher do?
+What does a publishing company do?
 Publishers need to anticipate potential problems and keep ahead of them.
 They also need to be flexible enough to adjust their strategy when needed.

 Publishers also need to be able to see the big picture.
 When you’re reading through hundreds of manuscripts and proposals, it can get easy to lose track of what you’re looking for or what they all have in common.